tachus391/Data-Analysis-Using-Python/README.md

 # Data-Analysis-Using-Python
 This repository contains all projects worked on as requirements to complete the course Data Analysis Using Python by the University of Pennsylvania.

+It is meant to provide evidence of proficiency in skills including but not limited to:

 Using The csv module, Importing data, Reading data, Querying data.

 Using The pandas module, Loading data, Inspecting data, Querying data, Joining data, Slicing rows, Querying data using boolean indexing.